HKU-BAL/UNCALLED/README.md

 Read the [preprint on BioRxiv](https://www.biorxiv.org/content/10.1101/2020.02.03.931923v1)

+This is a slightly optimized version utilizing SSE and AVX instructions sets.
+See [OPTIMIZATION](OPTIMIZATION.md).

 ## Release notes

 - v2.0: released the ReadUntil simulator `uncalled sim`, which can predict how much enrichment UNCALLED could provide on a given reference, using a control and UNCALLED run as a template.
 Also CHANGED THE FORMAT OF CERTAIN ARGUMENTS.
 Index prefix and fast5 list are now positional, and some flags have changed names.
 See below for details.